Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 02. Seek out high-quality, versatile pieces

-Credit: Veo
+Credit: Ziracle

 When it comes to making better fashion choices, you essentially have two options.
 You can spend your money on lots of low-quality pieces that are on-trend right now but cheap enough to discard once they’ve been photographed.
 Or you can spend a similar amount on fewer, better pieces that go with almost everything and last for years.